learn-co-students/rails-edit-update-action-readme-online-web-sp-000/README.md

 * How could we refactor this form code?
 You may notice that we have a form for the `new` and `edit` actions, is there a better way of doing this?

-<a href='https://learn.co/lessons/rails-edit-update-action-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-edit-update-action-readme' title='Edit/Update Action'>Edit/Update Action</a> on Learn.co and start learning to code for free.</p>
 <a href='https://learn.co/lessons/rails-edit-update-action-readme' data-visibility='hidden'>View this lesson on Learn.co</a>